-Since 2002, the Vermont Public Access Greeter Program has expanded operation to access points at 27 lakes and ponds statewide, and those numbers are increasing annually.
-Two new Greeter Programs will begin operation during 2018.
+Since 2002, the Vermont Public Access Greeter Program has expanded operation to access points at 32 lakes and ponds statewide, and those numbers are increasing annually.
 The total number of inspected watercraft has increased since the programs inception, with 404 inspected in 2002 to 25,897 in 2016.
-Last year (2017), 23,547 watercraft were inspected in Vermont.
-Greeters intercepted and removed 517 instances of aquatic invasive species, roughly 61% of recorded intercepts.
-A large number of intercepts were Eurasian watermilfoil; this is similar to what was found in 2016.
+In 2018, 25,495 watercraft were inspected in Vermont.
+Greeters intercepted and removed 613 instances of aquatic invasive species, roughly 79% of recorded intercepts.
+A large number of intercepts were Eurasian watermilfoil; this is similar to what was found in 2017.

 Boat Access Greeter Duties